Previous Page - Nicotine Overdose and PG Allergies

 Propylene Glycol (PG) Allergy

 An allergic reaction to PG is not very common, so you shouldn’t be overly concerned about it if you’re new to vaping.
-PG is used in a variety of items, like pharmaceuticals and cosmetic products, so if you have an allergy to it you would have already known about it.
+PG is used in a variety of items, like pharmaceuticals and cosmetic products, if you have an allergy to you might have already noticed similar symptoms.
+For example with a skincare product it can occasionally cause a rash.
 Even if you discover you have an allergic reaction to PG based e-liquids, you still have the option of vaping 100% VG (vegetable glycerine) based juices.
-A VG allergy is exceptionally uncommon.
-Symptoms of an allergic reaction to PG vary widely and they can be as mild as a stuffy nose or as severe as breaking out in hives.
+While there have been reported cases of VG allergy these are even rarer.
+Symptoms of an allergic reaction to PG can vary widely and they can be as mild as a stuffy nose or as severe as breaking out in hives.

 Side effects include one or more of the following symptoms:

 - Sore, dry or inflamed throat and mouth